 Your browser likewise may permit you to reject or delete cookies, but this may prevent the proper working of our website.

 This website does not currently display third-party advertising, but if you want to opt-out of receiving cookies related to interest-based advertising (including receiving “re-targeted” ads) please visit http://www.networkadvertising.org/choices/ or http://aboutads.info – two opt-out “portals” that are operated by leading industry self-regulatory groups.
 (We provide this link as a courtesy to privacy-conscious users – we are not responsible for the providers on those websites.)

 For additional information about cookies, including how to see what cookies have been set on your device and how to manage and delete them, visit allaboutcookies.org.

 We do not respond to browser Do Not Track (DNT) signals at this time.

 Vendors and other Service Providers:

 We share information that we collect or that you provide to us with a range of service providers.
-These service providers may, for instance, receive information for purposes of tech support, customer support, network and hosting services, billing and collections, email and marketing services (including for data enhancement), customer or website analytics, or other operations related to our business.
-We also work with third party ad and data vendors who may collect and read unique identifiers associated with browsers and devices, such as cookies: we describe these technologies in more detail, in Section 3, above.
+These service providers may, for instance, receive information for purposes of tech support, customer support, network and hosting services, billing and collections, email and marketing services (including for data enhancement), customer or website analytics, employment recruiting services, or other operations related to our business.
+We also work with third-party ad and data vendors who may collect and read unique identifiers associated with browsers and devices, such as cookies: we describe these technologies in more detail above.